Photo 1

 Directions

 From Dillon, travel north on I-15 for 12 miles to exit 74 at Apex.
 Turn west and continue about 8 miles on Birch Creek Road.
 Cross the bridge and take the first right onto Thief Creek Road.
-The cabin is about 1/4-mile to the west at Thief Creek.
-Depending on snow conditions, guests may need to park at the Birch Creek Road turnoff and ski or snowmobile to the cabin.
+The cabin is approximately 1/4-mile west at Thief Creek.
+During winter, guests may need to park near the Thief Creek Bridge and ski or snowmobile the final stretch.

 Amenities